 Few trails on earth are as spectacular as Maui’s Pipiwai Trail.
-Part of the Haleakala National Park, this nearly 2-mile halcyon trail provides a fun and adventurous way to reach some of East Maui’s most treasured gems.
+Part of the Haleakala National Park, this nearly 2-mile halcyon trail provides a fun and adventurous way to reach some of East Maui’s most treasured gems at the destination point of the famed Road to Hana.
 Along the way, you have the option of experiencing rare destinations including the famous Seven Sacred Pools, a lush and gargantuan bamboo forest, a towering waterfall of skyscraper magnitude, and an impressively large banyan tree.
 If you are planning a trip to any of the aforementioned East Maui Destinations, this trail is the safest and easier path to them all.

 Word of Caution

 There are several areas along the path that are no longer accessible or recommended for visiting.
 Unfortunately, due to the many fatalities, the park has officially barred entrance to the marvelous infinity pool, which is considered the true zenith of the enchanting Makahiku waterfall.
 IF YOU DARE to attempt to gain entrance to this restricted are keep the following points in mind.

 1. The only way to get to the infinity pool is by going under the fence.
 This is not something I recommend AT ALL.
 The national park service has placed this barrier in order to protect you from harming yourself and losing your life.
 Not all adventures are worth the risk.
 This being one of them.

 2. The national park services strictly prohibit access to this area of the Haleakala National Park.
 If you are caught inside, you can face significant fines and will be required to attend a court hearing.